qunitjs/qunit/docs/api/QUnit/test.if.md

 If the condition is true, this is equivalent to calling [`QUnit.test()`](./test.md).

 If the conditional is false, this is equivalent to calling [`QUnit.test.skip()`](./test.skip.md), and test will not run.
-Instead, it be listed in the results as a "skipped" test.
+Instead, it will be listed in the results as a "skipped" test.

 As a codebase becomes bigger, you may need to conditionally skip an entire group of tests.
 You can use [`QUnit.module.if()`](./module.md) to recursively skip all tests in a module based on a given condition.